rabstolaf/bwsys/01_installing-ubuntu.md

 * `$ eject`

-* Restart your VM and proceed to the next section!
+* Congratulations!
+You now have a working virtual machine installed on your computer.
+You can proceed to the next section.